laminlabs/lamindb/docs/sync.md

 ```

-The artifact has been transferred to the current database without feature & label annotations, but with updated data lineage:
+The artifact has been synced to the current database without feature & label annotations, but with updated data lineage:

 ```python
 artifact.describe()